kfish/makemore-cpp-2023/README.md

 ## Intro

-make more makes more of things like what you give it. generate unique names, like what you give it
+makemore makes more of things like what you give it. generate unique names, like what you give it

 Generate sequences of characters